brandur/sorg/content/articles/api-paradigms.md

 `delete_subscription(id:)`), and as a developer be just as pleasant to use.

 {{Figure "By dropping a resource-based world view, we can better map endpoints to the user actions."
-(NewImgSrcAndAlt "/assets/images/api-paradigms/rpc-vs-rest.svg" "By dropping a resource-based world view, we can better map endpoints to the user actions.")}}
+(ImgSrcAndAlt "/assets/images/api-paradigms/rpc-vs-rest.svg" "By dropping a resource-based world view, we can better map endpoints to the user actions.")}}

 Dropping REST's resource-based world view also has the advantage of letting designers better map their endpoints